Note: The Beta versions require a paid licence or subscription in order to log in

-The beta release channel is for people who want to get bug fixes or new features sooner and in exchange are willing to risk encountering bugs or issues associated with a version that has not completed testing.
-We also ask of these users that they do report these issues as soon as they see them, so that by the time the "Stable" release is made these issues have been fixed.
+GameMaker has a separate "Beta" installer for people who want bug fixes or new features sooner and in exchange are willing to risk encountering bugs or issues associated with a version which has not completed testing.

 Current Beta Release Thread